AlexKopen/GitHub-Stars/client/README.md

 of stars for each repository in response.

 ## Running
-To start the client in a terminal:
+With the server running at `localhost:8080`, to start the client in a terminal:
 ```
 cd pkg && go run .
 ```